diesel-rs/diesel/guide_drafts/trait_derives.md

     let null_a_field_update = IgnoreNoneFieldsUpdateUser {
         first_name: "Issac",
         last_name: "Kleiner",
-        email: Some(None) // Nulls the column in the DB }
+        email: Some(None), // Nulls the column in the DB }

     diesel::update(&hero).set(&null_a_field_update)